jfecher/inc-complete/README.md

 - [x] Load from disk
   - Manual save and load to disk to restart from where the previous program run left off.
   - Just serialize and deserialize the central `Db` object.
+- [x] Thread-safe

 ## Planned Features & Roadmap

+- [ ] Accumulator abstraction for collecting lists of items across computations (useful for compiler errors)
 - [ ] Support for interning arbitrary data
 - [ ] Cyclical dependency check for debugging
 - [ ] Manually invoked garbage collection for old cached computation results
-- [ ] Thread-safe with helpers to query multiple dependencies and update them on separate threads

 ## Quick Start